drcjar/esa-presentation/esa-presentation.md

 ##

-The question is not new.
-It arises because it is clinical plausible, epidemiologically plausible, and consistent with fibre studies and existing case-control data.
+the question is not newi; it arises because it is clinical plausible, epidemiologically plausible, and consistent with fibre studies and existing case-control data.

 ##